Japan Socialist Party: Fracture and reunification

+Divisions and Asanuma's assassination

+The party split again in 1960 because of internal disagreement over how to conduct the ongoing Anpo protests against revision of the security treaty and whether or not to cooperate with the JCP in doing so.
+Left-wingers from Sōhyō and the Youth Division, with backing from supporters of Hiroo Wada and Jiichirō Matsumoto, had attempted to expel Nishio at the 1959 convention, but it failed in the Steering Committee.
+Nishio attacked the left-wing for serving Sōhyō.
+The Association for Party Reconstruction, which called for "democratic socialism" that received support from "the whole nation, not merely the labor unions and farmers' organizations", held a convention attended by 300 right-wing leaders and 28 Diet members.
+The Socialist Club, under the leadership of Nishio, had 12 members in the House of Councillors and 21 in the House of Representatives.
+This organization broke away to form the Democratic Socialist Party (DSP) on 24 January 1960.

-A further blow came in the fall of 1960 when the energetic JSP party chairman Inejiro Asanuma was assassinated by a right-wing youth, Otoya Yamaguchi, during a televised election debate.
+Asanuma was elected chairman of the JSP at the 1960 convention.
+Asanuma was assassinated by a right-wing youth, Otoya Yamaguchi, during a televised election debate on 12 October 1960.
 Asanuma had been a charismatic figure who had been able to hold the antagonistic left and right factions of the party together through the force of his personality.
 Asanuma's untimely death deprived the party of his adroit leadership, and thrust Saburō Eda into the leadership role instead.
+Eda was hastily named "Acting Chairman" of the JSP and became the party's leader and candidate to become prime minister of Japan should the party triumph in the election.
 A centrist, Eda rapidly took the party in a more centrist direction, far faster than the left socialists were ready to accept.
 This led to growing infighting within the party, and drastically damaged its ability to present a cohesive message to the public.